 This time is allotted for 1:1 work with an individual counselor or for clients to complete work assigned to them by their individual counselors.
 Through individual counseling, clients have the opportunity to explore more deeply those issues that will impact their long-term recovery from addiction.

 Clients review their experience of the day and safety plan the remainder of the night.

-Other days activities may include: Yoga, Art Therapy, Experiential Learning (Recovery Adventure Day), Nutrition Group, Medical Group, family sessions, Bridge group on Thursday afternoon, Gender Specific groups, and 11th step meditation group.
+Other days activities may include: Yoga, Art Therapy, Medical Education Group, Family sessions, Bridge group, Gender Specific groups, and 11th step meditation group.